Sampson Collaborative Law

 In Rudnick v.
 Harman, 301 So.
 3d 266 (Fla.
 4th DCA 2020), an ex-husband’s successfully petitioned for certiorari review of an order granting, without hearing evidence, an ex-wife’s motion to waive mediation.
 The parties’ post-judgment settlement agreement made mediation a condition precedent to filing a child support or other modification action.
 The court held the requirement in the marital settlement agreement to mediate before suing couldn’t be meaningfully enforced postjudgment.
 That would defeat the purpose for presuit ADR: avoiding filing the lawsuit in the first place.

-Contrast that outcome with cases in which pursuing alternative dispute resolution was no requirement before filing suit.
+Contrast that outcome with cases in which pursuing alternative dispute resolution was not required before filing suit.
 For example, see Beeline Petro, Inc. v.
 HSA Golden, Inc., Case No. 2016-CA-2977-O (Circuit Court of the Ninth Judicial Circuit, Orange County, Florida October 24, 2016) (because the contract between the parties did NOT make mediation a condition precedent to filing suit, the trial court – county court – did not depart from the essential requirements of law in denying the motion to dismiss) (Per curiam).
 Likewise, in Kissimmee Health Care Associates v.
 Garcia, 76 So.
 3d 1107 (Fla.
 5th DCA 2011), mediation was no condition precedent to filing suit, where Florida’s nursing home statute didn’t specify which party must initiate mediation and require mediation as a condition before suing.

 How will you resolve future impasses?
 To read about options to consider, read more here.